oracle/coherence-operator/docs/user-guide.md

 All of the capabilities of JMX with Coherence are also present with the operator, but the Coherence Helm chart must be installed with some additional arguments, and of course the network port for JMX must be exposed.
-This use case covers how to install Coherence in a Kubernetes cluster with JMX enabled.
+This use-case covers how to install Coherence in a Kubernetes cluster with JMX enabled.

-Note that to fully appreciate this use case, deploy an application that uses Coherence and creates some caches.
+Note that to fully appreciate this use-case, deploy an application that uses Coherence and creates some caches.
 Such an application can be installed using the steps detailed in [Supply a Jar File Containing Application Classes](#table-of-use-cases).
 Assuming the operator has